 It is hard to see the numbers right here, but it reads 12.89.
 There is a better shot down the page.

-Odyssey 34R Battery for 5th Gen 4Runner, Overview and Battery Swap Install Guide
+5th Gen 4Runner Battery Replacement Guide.
+Odyssey 34R Battery – Overview and Battery Swap Install

-For the complete overview and specs on this battery as well as the Odyssey group 31 and the Northstar group 31, check out the 4Runner battery upgrade page.
+For the complete overview and specs on this battery as well as the Odyssey group 31 and the Northstar group 31, check out the overview and what to know before buying a battery page.

 The Odyssey uses absorbed glass mat AGM technology to offer the characteristics of two separate batteries.
 They can deep cycle as well as provide a normal cranking power.
 It is almost as if a champion long-distance runner and a world-class sprinter are one and the same person.